 1. You See Flat or Declining Numbers

 The goal for your content marketing is to build trust in potential and current customers, bring more qualified prospects to your website, and increase sales.
-You will know that a change is needed when you look at the numbers and they show that one or more of the following is happening:
+You will know that a change in your content marketing guidelines is needed when you look at the numbers and they show that one or more of the following is happening:

 - Your content isn’t attracting more shares on social media or other sites.